MalouLandsgaard/leagueoflegends-icons/README.md

 # League of Legends Role Icons (SVG)

-This repository contains scalable vector graphic (SVG) versions of the League of Legends role (position) icons.
+This repository contains my scalable vector graphic (SVG) versions of the League of Legends role (position) icons.
 These icons can be used for web projects, apps, or any platform requiring high-quality, scalable League role icons.

 ## Available Roles